forax/we_are_all_to_gather/README.md

 ### fold vs reduce

+`Gatherers.fold()` is another builtin gatherer.
+It accumulates the value from left to right and unlike `stream.reduce()` it does not require the operation to be associate.
+`stream.reduce()` is parallelizable, so it may split the computation in several parts (to run on different cores) thus requires the operation to be associative to merge the result of the different parts.
+`fold()` is sequential, stateful and greedy.

 ```java
   var result = text.lines()
       //.gather(Gatherers.fold(() -> 0, (value, s) -> value + 1))
       .gather(fold())
       .findFirst().orElseThrow();
 ```

+Let's rewrite `fold`.
+The gatherer is created using `ofSequential` with an initializer, a greedy integrator and a finisher.
+The integrator does not push the value to the downstream stage and only accumulate the values.
+At the end, the finisher push the result (here the `state.counter`).

 ```java
 Gatherer<String, ?, Integer> fold() {